hllj/react-vite-tailwind-langchain-boilerplate/README.md

 1. Open your browser and navigate to `http://localhost:5173`
 2. Start chatting with the AI agent
+3. Select your preferred AI model from the dropdown menu
-3. The agent will respond using Google's Gemini model
+4. The agent will respond using the selected Google Gemini model

 ## Features

 - **Modern, responsive UI** with dark mode support that adapts to any device size
 - **Real-time chat interface** with smooth animations and user-friendly design
-- **Powered by Google's Gemini AI model** for high-quality, context-aware responses
+- **Powered by Google's Gemini AI models** for high-quality, context-aware responses
+- **Multiple AI model selection** to choose between different Gemini models
 - **Streaming responses** for more natural conversation experience
 - **Conversation history** maintained throughout your session
 - **Error handling and loading states** for robust user experience
+- **File and image upload support** for multimodal conversations

 ## Project Structure